segmentio/segment-docs/src/engage/content/email/template.md

 2. Configure the email template.
     1. Add a template name for internal reference.
     2. Add an internal description.
     3. Enter the sender email address.
+You can optionally include profile traits.
         - Emails can only be sent from verified domains.
     4. Enter the sender name.
     4. Indicate if you want replies sent back to the initial sender.
-If not, add a "reply to" email and name.
+If not, add a "reply to" email and name, or include profile traits.
     5. Add email addresses to receive a blind carbon copy of your email.
     6. Add preview text and the subject line.
 Use [merge tags](#personalize-with-merge-tags) to personalize the email template with real-time profile traits.
 3. Select the design method to build your email template:
   - [**Drag and Drop Editor**](/docs/engage/content/email/editor/) is a drag and drop WYSIWYG tool with customizable content blocks.
   - [**HTML Editor**](/docs/engage/content/email/html-editor/) contains both a code and visual editor from a single view.
 This editor provides complete HTML editing access with error flagging.
 4. Design the email template, then click **Create Email Template**.

+> success "Engage content validation"
+> For all Engage content editors, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect liquid syntax.
+Engage flags the template issues that require your attention before proceeding, and displays recommended steps to fix the issue.

 ## Test the Email template
 You can send test emails before you include a template in marketing campaigns.